zynayumi/libzynayumi/README.md

 - **PitchEnv time**: time in second to go from attack_pitch to 0 of the pitch envelope.
 Ranges from 0.0 to 10.0.

-- **Arp pitch1**: pitch in semitone of the first arpegio note.
-Only active for play mode 0 (Mono) and 1 (Poly).
+- **Seq tone pitch 0 to 15**: relative tone pitch in semitone.
 Ranges from -48 to +48.

-- **Arp pitch2**: pitch in semitone of the second arpegio note.
-Only active for play mode 0 (Mono) and 1 (Poly).
-Ranges from -48 to +48.

-- **Arp pitch3**: pitch in semitone of the third arpegio note.
-Only active for play mode 0 (Mono) and 1 (Poly).
-Ranges from -48 to +48.
+- **Seq noise period 0 to 15**: relative noise period.
+Ranges from -32 to +32.

+- **Seq ringmod depth 0 to 15**: depth of the ring modulator.
+The final depth is obtained by multiplying it with *RingMod depth*.
+  Ranges from 0.0 to 1.0.

+- **Seq level 0 to 15**: level of the voice.
+The final level is obtained by multiplying it with the envelope level.
+Ranges from 0.0 to 1.0.

-- **Arp tempo**: tempo in bpm considered to calculate the frequency of the arpegio.
+- **Seq tempo**: tempo in bpm considered to calculate the frequency of the sequencer.
 Ranges from 30 to 300.

-- **Arp host sync**: whether the tempo's host is used instead of *Arp tempo*.
+- **Seq host sync**: whether the tempo's host is used instead of *Seq tempo*.
 Note that the DSSI version cannot access the tempo's host which remains fixed at 120 bpm.

-- **Arp beat divisor**: arpegio period is measured in beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+- **Seq beat divisor**: sequencer period is measured in beat period (bpm / 60) times the fraction seq beat multiplier / seq beat divisor.
 Ranges from 1 to 64.

-- **Arp beat multiplier**: arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+- **Seq beat multiplier**: sequencer period is measured in host beat period (bpm / 60) times the fraction seq beat multiplier / seq beat divisor.
 Ranges from 1 to 64.

+NEXT
 - **Arp repeat**: select which pitch to repeat the arpegio.
   - 0: from pitch1, thus cycle through pitch1 to pitch3.
   - 1: from pitch2, thus cycle through pitch2 to pitch3.